pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 The following process will create a Silver workspace.
 For additional collaboration tools such as Multidev and visual regression testing, upgrade to a Gold workspace.
 [Contact our team](https://pantheon.io/contact-sales) for more information

-If you are creating the Workspace for a web agency, you will be assigned a [Partner Trial Tier](https://pantheon.io/plans/partner-program).
-If the Workspace is not for an agency, you will be assigned a [Silver Tier Workspace](https://pantheon.io/plans/pricing).
+If you are creating the workspace for a web agency, you will be assigned a [Partner Trial Tier](https://pantheon.io/plans/partner-program).
+If the workspace is not for an agency, you will be assigned a [Silver Tier Workspace](https://pantheon.io/plans/pricing).

 You can create as many workspaces as necessary for your organization.